-Does Target price match?
-You betcha.
-They’ll price match select competitors within 14 days of purchase.
-So if you see something elsewhere that’s cheaper just make sure to cross check it with their list of competitors.
+Target will price match select competitors within 14 days of purchase.
+If you see a product sold elsewhere for cheaper just make sure to cross check it with Target’s list of competitors.
 If you see something for cheaper once you leave the store, you still have 14 days from the time of purchase to go back with your receipt and get an adjustment.

-Of course, this excludes a few obvious things like clearance items and anything from third-party marketplace sellers, as well as a few not so obvious things like sales tax promotions or typographical errors in advertising.
+Of course, the price matching excludes a few obvious things like clearance items and anything from third-party marketplace sellers.
+It also excludes less obvious things like sales tax promotions or typographical errors in advertising.
 So make sure to keep that in mind so you don’t end up taking a trip back to Target for nothing.

-What to do if the item is out of stock?
+What should you do if the item is out of stock?

 Unfortunately, great sales don’t last long.
-If an item is out of stock at your local Target we’d recommend trying to purchase it via their website.
-If you’re closer to a Best Buy than you are to a Target, you can also head over to the blue shirts and pick up the product for the same price.
-If you caught our best headphones to get at Best Buy list, you know that they also price match.
-The only thing to keep in mind is that the product usually has to be in stock at your local Target before you can price match at Best Buy.
+If an item is out of stock at your local Target we recommend purchasing the website.
+Anyone who lives closer to a Best Buy than Target can head over to the blue shirts and pick up the product for the same price.
+If you caught our best headphones to get at Best Buy list, you know that Best Buy also price matches.
+Keep in mind is that the product usually has to be in stock at your local Target in order for Best Buy to price match it.
 So if your local Target is sold out of the product, Best Buy probably won’t price match it.

-The obvious benefit of buying something from Target is how easy it is to return something that you don’t like.
+The obvious benefit of buying something from Target rather than an online retailer is how easy it is to return something that you don’t like.
 Instead of having to schedule a pick-up and print out return labels, you can just walk into your local store.
-So how’s the return policy at Target?
-Well with a receipt they’ll accept any unopened product for up to 90 days.
-But that window gets smaller when it comes to electronics, at only 30 days.
+Target’s return policy states that with a receipt they’ll accept any unopened electronic product for up to 30 days.

-This is true about any headphones not just headphones from Target, but when it comes to how your music sounds isolation is one of the most important things you should know of.
-We have an entire explainer piece detailing everything about why it’s important, but if you’re in a hurry the main reason you should care about isolation is because of biology.
+When it comes to how your music sounds, isolation is one of the most important things to consider, whether you’re buying headphones from Target or any other retailer.
+We have an entire explainer piece detailing everything about why isolation is important, but if you’re in a hurry the main reason you should care about isolation is because of biology.
 Didn’t see that coming did you?
 Without getting too science-y (check out the explainer for that), the gist of it is that our brains don’t always pay attention to every little sound that reaches our ears.
 If there are two sounds that are similar in frequency, our brains just ignore whichever one is lower in volume.

 This is called auditory masking, and if you’ve ever struggled to hear the bass in songs while riding a bus or an airplane you’ve experienced this yourself.
 The constant low hum from the world around us makes it hard to hear the lower notes in our favorite songs because they’re close to each other in frequency, which means that if you’re in a noisy area your brain is ignoring the lower notes of your music.
 So how do you solve this?
 By blocking out as much outside noise as possible.

-Whether that’s by using a pair of over-ear headphone that completely cover your ears or by actively cancelling outside noise with active noise canceling.
-Active noise cancelling headphones use tiny microphones to pick up what’s going on around you and then actively removes many of those sounds via destructive interference.
+You can block out noise by using a pair of over-ear headphones that completely cover your ears or with a pair of active noise cancelling headphones.
+Active noise cancelling headphones use tiny microphones to pick up what’s going on around you and then actively remove many of those sounds via destructive interference.
 Again, we have an entire explainer on exactly how this works if you’re interested.
-Luckily, audio companies are getting better at doing this as technology gets better, and some of the best headphones available (the Sony WH-1000X M2 and the Bose QC35 II) are both available at Target.
+Luckily, audio companies are getting better at doing this as technology gets better, and some of the best headphones available can be found at Target.

-You may have noticed that most of these headphones are wireless.
-That means that you should be at least somewhat familiar with how that works, what offers the best quality, and which formats you should worry about.
+You may have noticed that most of the headphones on this list are wireless.
+We’d like for you to be at least somewhat familiar with how wireless headphones work, what offers the best quality, and which Bluetooth formats you should worry about.
 Bluetooth devices send information to each other wirelessly, which means that the audio information from your source devices needs to be packaged, sent over the Bluetooth connection, and then unpackaged by your headphones so you can listen to it.
 This is a complicated process and, wouldn’t you know it, we go way more in-depth in this article.
 But the main thing you should know is that the packaging and unpacking part of this process is handled by something called a codec.

-Transfer rates aside, how good is Bluetooth really?
-Well, it turns out, Bluetooth is just barely good enough.
+Transfer rates aside, how good is Bluetooth really at preserving sound quality?
+Well, Bluetooth is just barely good enough.
 You won’t get the same kind of performance as a pair of wired headphones, but due to most people not being able to hear higher frequencies anyway it doesn’t’ really matter.
 At least, not to the companies making these products.
 You also have to worry about whether the codecs are performing as advertised.
 One of the better codecs currently available is Sony’s LDAC, which has some of the highest transfer rates possible.
 The problem is that it doesn’t always work perfectly across the board as we found when we put it through some testing.
-It’s still good, but we’re still keeping an eye out for Qualcomm’s aptX Adaptive codec that’s coming out soon.
+It’s still good, but you may have better luck with Qualcomm’s aptX Adaptive codec.

 Why you should trust SoundGuys

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
-We don’t use ads or sponsored content on the website at a time when doing so is the norm.
-SoundGuys’ survival depends solely on readers enjoying their purchases.
+We don’t use sponsored content on the website at a time when doing so is the norm.
+SoundGuys’ survival depends almost entirely on readers enjoying their purchases.
 We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.